Logic Masters Deutschland e.V.

 • TEST CONSTRAINT: In this experiment, both paths are divided into segments by 3x3 box borders.
 Along a path, the digits on each segment have the same product (the result of multiplying the digits on the segment together.)
 This product may be different for Finkz and Phinx.
 Note: if a segment contains only one cell, that digit is considered to be the product.

-Solution code: Digits unvisited by either rat in row 3, from left to right
+Solution code: Digits not visited by either rat in row 3, from left to right

 Full list